CLI utilities and coding tools#

-Use command-line interface (CLI) utilities and coding tools in SEPAL
+Use CLI utilities and coding tools in SEPAL

 CLI tools#

-The SEPAL platform includes a variety of useful command-line interface (CLI) utilities to help resolve specific problems, such as:
+To help resolve specific problems, the SEPAL platform includes a variety of useful command-line interface (CLI) utilities, including:

 These tools can be called directly from the terminal or via any programming language sending commands to the kernel, including R and Python (installed by default on any SEPAL account).